English

 ‘Patent pending’ markings

-It is also possible to mark inventions after you have filed an application for a patent but before the patent is issued.
-You can mark the invention with the phrase “patent applied For” or “patent pending” to let people know that a patent application has been filed.
+It is also possible to mark inventions immediately after you have filed a patent application but before the patent is issued.
+The phrases “patent applied for” or “patent pending” can be used to let people know a patent application has been filed.
 However, these phrases will only serve as a warning.
 Until a patent is issued, anyone may lawfully use the invention.
 If someone uses an invention without the inventor’s permission after a patent has been issued, they have infringed the patent and the inventor can sue them.
 If someone uses the invention without the inventor’s permission while a patent is pending, and if the inventor then receives a patent, the inventor can sue them for using the invention back to the date the application was published.
 This can be very complicated.

 You now have 3 options: